Abuonzone/Send_IT_App/README.md

 # Send_IT_App
-Building a Worldclass Courier Application
+Building a World Class Courier Application